Sinhanch'on: Korean independence movement

 After the March First Movement protests in Korea began in 1919, news of the protests reached Sinhanch'on by March 8.
 The news was celebrated, and Koreans there scheduled their own peaceful protest for March 15.
 Under Japanese pressure, Russian authorities declared martial law and ordered that no protests be held.
 Elsewhere in the province, in Ussuriysk a protest was held and suppressed on March 17.
 In support of this, that same day, Koreans in Sinhanch'on closed their businesses for the day, and a group of young Koreans distributed translated copies of the Korean Declaration of Independence to the local Japanese consulate, government buildings, and consulates beginning around 3 p.m.
 At 4 p.m., they held a rally and public march that distributed copies of the declaration and eventually made its way downtown by 6 p.m.
 The rally was suppressed by 7:30 p.m., and many of its members were arrested.
-Protests continued the following day; Korean workers striked and another rally was held in Sinhanch'on.
+Protests continued the following day; Korean workers struck and another rally was held in Sinhanch'on.

 In April 1920, amidst the Russian Civil War and spiking Japan–Bolshevik tensions, Japanese soldiers conducted a massacre of Korean civilians in Sinhanch'on in what is now remembered as the "Sinhanch'on Incident" or "April Disaster".
 It is not known how many were killed, although one estimate puts the number at several hundred.
 Buildings were burnt down and looted during the raid.
 In the aftermath of the incident, numerous independence activists fled the enclave, with a number congregating in Shanghai to join the Korean Provisional Government.

 Pro-independence sentiment was not uniform in the community.
 Some Koreans, while not necessarily actively pro-Japanese, saw value in aligning with Japan to improve their living situations.
 Around the time of the civil war, groups like the Sinhanch'on Korean People's Association and Sinhanch'on East Village Korean People's Association formed around these ideologies.
 These organizations disbanded in late 1922 after the Japanese army withdrew and the Bolsheviks took control of the city.

 Thereafter, independence activism was allowed greater freedom by the Soviet Union.
 On each anniversary of the March First Movement, a feast and rally was held.
 Korean independence activists of the region attended the event.
 Militant Korean independence activism was discouraged.
 The movement's strength in Vladivostok also declined after the June 1921 Free City Incident.